crlngn/crlngn-ui/README.md

 ### FEATURES:
 - **Custom Fonts** for UI and journal;
-- **Compact left controls:** small or regular sized icons; secondary bars can be hidden until an item is hovered or clicked;
+- **Compact left controls:** small or regular sized icons; secondary bars can be hidden until hovered;
+- **Wrapping control icons** set a safe area at the bottom and the left controls will wrap to avoid it - great if you have lots of modules that add icons to left bar;
 - **Secondary controls bar** has different styles to make it clearer;
 - **Top Navigation** can be horizontally scrolled; player and GM markers are simple lines with the color of each player;
 - **Compact Player List**, can be auto-hidden and opened on hover;